lidofinance/dual-governance/docs/specification.md

 ## Contract: Escrow.sol

-The `Escrow` contract serves as an accumulator of users' (w)stETH, withdrawal NFTs, and ETH.
+The `Escrow` contract serves as an accumulator of users' (w)stETH, withdrawal NFTs (unstETH), and ETH.
 It has two internal states and serves a different purpose depending on its state:

 * The initial state is the `SignallingEscrow` state.
 In this state, the contract serves as an oracle for users' opposition to DAO proposals.
 It allows users to lock and unlock (unlocking is permitted only for the caller after the `SignallingEscrowMinLockTime` duration has passed since their last funds locking operation) stETH, wstETH, and withdrawal NFTs, potentially changing the global governance state.
 The `SignallingEscrowMinLockTime` duration, measured in hours, safeguards against manipulating the dual governance state through instant lock/unlock actions within the `Escrow` contract instance.
 * The final state is the `RageQuitEscrow` state.
 In this state, the contract serves as an immutable and ungoverned accumulator for the ETH withdrawn as a result of the [rage quit](#Rage-quit) and enforces a timelock on reclaiming this ETH by users.

-The `DualGovernance` contract tracks the current signalling escrow contract using the `DualGovernance.signallingEscrow` pointer.
-Upon the initial deployment of the system, an instance of `Escrow` is deployed in the `SignallingEscrow` state by the `DualGovernance` contract and the `DualGovernance.signallingEscrow` pointer is set to this contract.
+The `DualGovernance` contract tracks the current signalling escrow contract using the `DualGovernance.getVetoSignallingEscrow()` pointer.
+Upon the initial deployment of the system, an instance of `Escrow` is deployed in the `SignallingEscrow` state by the `DualGovernance` contract and the `DualGovernance.getVetoSignallingEscrow()` pointer is set to this contract.

 Each time the governance enters the global `RageQuit` state, two things happen simultaneously:

-1. The `Escrow` instance currently stored in the `DualGovernance.signallingEscrow` pointer changes its state from `SignallingEscrow` to `RageQuitEscrow`.
+1. The `Escrow` instance currently stored in the `DualGovernance.getVetoSignallingEscrow()` pointer changes its state from `SignallingEscrow` to `RageQuitEscrow`.
 This is the only possible (and thus irreversible) state transition.
-2. The `DualGovernance` contract deploys a new instance of `Escrow` in the `SignallingEscrow` state and resets the `DualGovernance.signallingEscrow` pointer to this newly-deployed contract.
+2. The `DualGovernance` contract deploys a new instance of `Escrow` in the `SignallingEscrow` state and resets the `DualGovernance.getVetoSignallingEscrow()` pointer to this newly-deployed contract.

 At any point in time, there can be only one instance of the contract in the `SignallingEscrow` state (so the contract in this state is a singleton) but multiple instances of the contract in the `RageQuitEscrow` state.